Skip to content

 Will I take the pets with me after euthanasia?

-Yes.
-If the client wishes for their pet to be cremated, the doctor will take the pet in their car.
-Proper presentation is essential when transporting a family’s beloved pet, and we provide our vets with the necessary equipment (i.e., a basket, handheld stretcher, cozy blankets, etc.) to make this as smooth as possible.
-Most doctors have a chest freezer (provided by Lap of Love) at home in their garage to transfer patients into.
-The established, reputable crematory in your area will stop by on a regular basis to take pets on the next part of the journey.
+Most of our clients send their pet with the veterinarian for cremation services.
+Proper presentation is essential when transporting a family’s beloved pet, and you will be provided with the necessary equipment (i.e., a basket, stretcher, cozy blankets, etc.) to make this possible.
+Most doctors have a chest freezer (provided by Lap of Love) at home in a garage or shed with electricity to safely keep patients until the established crematory in your area retrieves them.
 Following cremation, the crematory delivers a pet’s cremains to a location agreed upon by the family.
-Lap of Love will assist you in building a relationship with the local crematory as well as determining a pick up schedule.
-More in-depth guidance surrounding aftercare is provided during your one-on-one training.
+Lap of Love will assist you in building a relationship with the local crematory as well as determining a pickup schedule.
+More in-depth guidance surrounding aftercare is provided during your training.

-When a client with a large dog needs our services, it’s common that they also require assistance with aftercare.
-Our care coordinators will gently ask the client when scheduling their appointment, “will you or someone there be able to assist the doctor to the car with Max?”
-Over 95% of the time, families want to help.
-Some even insist on carrying their loved one themselves and won’t let the doctor do a thing (they feel honored to be their loved one’s pallbearers).
-In rare instances, an owner may be unable to assist or a pet may weigh more than 100 pounds.
-In these cases, we request assistance from the crematory and schedule appropriately.
+We expect our doctors to feel comfortable lifting up to 50lb, as well as kneeling on the floor, and squatting.
+When a client with a dog larger than 40 pounds needs our services, our care coordinators will gently ask while scheduling,Will you or someone there be able to assist the doctor to the car with Max?”
+Over 95% of the time, families want to help (many even feel honored to function as their pet’s pallbearer).
+On occasion, an owner may be unable to assist, or a pet may weigh more than 100 pounds.
+For these appointments, we request assistance from the crematory and schedule appropriately.

 What does the hospice work entail?